Everyone wants to improve their online business. The question is, what to do first, second, third, and so on. Here it is.

 Web Design cuts both ways.
 Sometimes a pretty design reduces conversion rates, while a design that converts well may not be beautiful.
 Design should be entirely about, and measured by conversions.
 Choose your web designer accordingly.

 But this is getting ahead of ourselves because technically speaking, conversion is the end-goal of all our effort – the final desired results of the entire workflow is a sale.
-But it is included under the Web Pages component because that is where Conversion is affected and adjusted.
+But I include this under the Web Pages component because that is where Conversion is affected and adjusted.

 Before we get any conversions, we need to get traffic to your Web Pages, these Acquisition methods are called Channels.